teodor1006/DevOps-RealTime-Projects/CI with Jenkins,Nexus,Sonarqube & Slack/vprociproject/README.md

 ########
 ### Prerequisites
-- JDK 1.8 or later
-- Maven 3 or later
-- MySQL 5.6 or later

-### Technologies
+- AWS Account
-- Spring MVC
+- GitHub Account
-- Spring Security
+- Jenkins
-- Spring Data JPA
+- Nexus
-- Maven
+- SonarQube
-- JSP
+- Slack

+# Steps
-- MySQL
+- Create Keypair
-### Database
-Here,we used Mysql DB
-MSQL DB Installation Steps for Linux ubuntu 14.04:
+- Create Security group for Jenkins, Nexus and SonarQube
+- Create EC2 instances for Jenkins, Nexus and SonarQube -> Use the shell scripts from the 'userdata' folder for installation
+- Post Installation steps (Jenkins, Nexus, Sonarqube)
+- Create a repo in Github
+- Build Job with NexusRepo
-- $ sudo apt-get update
+- Setup GitHub Webhook and update Jenkins Job
-- $ sudo apt-get install mysql-server

-Then look for the file :
+- Code Analysis with SonarQube
+- Publish Artifact to Nexus Repo
-- /src/main/resources/accountsdb
+- Slack Notification

-- accountsdb.sql file is a mysql dump file.we have to import this dump to mysql db server
-- > mysql -u <user_name> -p accounts < accountsdb.sql
+![Flow]{CI-jenkins.jpg}